The 2019 outburst of the 2005 classical nova V1047 Cen: a record breaking dwarf nova outburst or a new phenomenon?: Discussion

+In Figure~\ref{Fig:charts}, we show charts of the field of V1047~Cen from DSS (red plates taken in Feb.
+1999), OGLE (taken in Feb 2014), and SOAR (taken in June 2019).
+Clearly, there is an excess in brightness of the system in 2014, nine years after the 2005 nova eruption, compared to the pre-nova.
+This indicates that the system did not return to the pre-nova brightness.

-The OGLE $(V-I)$ colors between 2010 and 2019 indicate a blue source with extremely high temperatures, in excess of $10^5$\,K. These nonphysically blue colors (for an evolved or main sequence star) could be due to the contribution of emission lines to the spectra.
-Particularly, the forbidden \eal{O}{III} lines from the nova nebula, whose fluxes contribute to the $V$-band.
+The OGLE $(V-I)$ colors between 2010 and 2019 indicate a blue source with high temperatures, in excess of $10^5$\,K. These substantially blue colors could be due to the contribution of emission lines to the spectra---particularly the [\eal{O}{III}] lines from the nova nebula, whose fluxes contribute to the $V$-band.
 These lines were relatively strong compared to the other lines during the early spectra of the 2019 outburst and after the end of the outburst (Figure~\ref{Fig:main_spec}).
 Unlike the $V$-band, no strong nebular lines contribute to the flux in the $I$-band (Figure~\ref{Fig:spec_1}).

-In addition, the blue colors could again indicate that ongoing nuclear burning on the surface of the WD.
-Some nova systems have shown continued thermonuclear burning on the surface of the WD several years after nova eruptions (e.g., \citealt{Zemko_etal_2015,Zemko_etal_2016}), but these authors' conclusions rely mostly on delayed X-ray emission.
-In systems where the nuclear burning lasts for several years after nova eruptions, the masses of the WDs are expected to be low ($M_{\mathrm{WD}} <1$\,M$_{\odot}$; \citealt{Wolf_etal_2013,Henze_etal_2014_Mar}).
+Moreover, the blue colors (implying high temperatures) are likely an indication of ongoing nuclear burning on the surface of the WD.
+Many nova systems have shown extended supersoft X-ray emission and continued remnant thermonuclear burning on the surface of the WD several years after nova eruptions (e.g., \citealt{Schaefer_Collazi_2010,Zemko_etal_2015,Zemko_etal_2016}).
+This could be remnant burning from the accreted nova envelope or due to enhanced mass transfer from an irradiated secondary post-nova \cite{Ginzburg_etal_2021}.
+Stable nuclear burning from enhanced accretion onto the white dwarf has also been studied by \citet{Wolf_etal_2013}.
+They derived the mass accretion rate needed for stable burning on a white dwarf and found that, for white dwarf masses between 0.6 and 1.3\,M$_{\odot}$, the mass accretion rate should be of the order of $\sim 10^{-8}\,$--\,$10^{-7}$\,M$_{\odot}$\,yr$^{-1}$.

-Note that the \textit{Swift} non-detection of V1047 Cen on April 2008, less than 3 years after the 2005 nova, argues against residual nuclear burning on the white dwarf.
-If residual nuclear burning is ongoing on the white dwarf we expect to detect supersoft X-ray emission (e.g., \citealt{Page_etal_2020}) from the system, unless the nova ejecta were still optically thick to the supersoft emission from the white dwarf 3 years after the nova.
-Alternatively, nuclear burning could have resumed on the white dwarf at a low rate, a few years after the nova, due to enhanced mass-transfer rate from an irradiated, evolved companion.